 As for health, most birth defects couldn't be diagnosed before birth, and nobody knew what caused most of them.
 Nobody had a clue that smoking, drinking, or poor diet could be a problem (advanced maternal age was understood to be an issue, but why hadn't yet been studied in-depth).
 There were no surfactants or other treatments for very premature babies; a lot of hospitals didn't even have incubators.
 It wasn't unusual in the least for a couple to lose a child at or around birth.
 And not just poor or middle-class families: many famous power couples (like the John F. Kennedys) lost children at birth or soon afterwards.

-This lack of parental preparation meant giving birth to a live but disabled child tended to be seen as overwhelming at best and shameful at worst.
+This lack of parental preparation meant giving birth to a live but disabled child tended to be seen as overwhelming.
 Conditions like Downs Syndrome were so poorly understood, and hence the necessary education and facilities for caring for one in-home were so few, that it was fairly common for families to simply institutionalize the child for its lifetime — sometimes going so far as to tell their families that s/he had died.

 Epidemic disease was a fact of life, especially polio, or "infantile paralysis".
 Some people died, while others were disabled for life — this was the era in which the "iron lung", basically a mobile life-support unit, was invented.
 Against this backdrop, vaccines were rightly seen as a literal Godsend (Dr Jonas Salk's 1955 announcement of the release of the first effective polio vaccine was a international media spectacle and the event was met with a level of spontaneous celebration not seen since VE/VJ-Day), and people rushed to make sure their children were vaccinated the moment a new one was released.
 It was considered stupid to the point of mental disability to not get your kids vaccinated as soon as humanly possible.
 It of course helped that the average older Fifties adult likely still had vivid memories of the 1918 Spanish Flu pandemic.